'Stage Of Elimination' Odds Hint At Another Strong Eagles Team

 PHILADELPHIA - Despite losing a host of key contributors in the offseason, there aren’t too many observers who doubt that the Super Bowl LIX champion Philadelphia Eagles will again be a significant contender in the 2025 season.

-Evidence of that is the betting markets with “Stage of Elimination” odds have Nick Sirianni’s team at +650 (13/2) to win Super Bowl LX vs. +300 to miss the postseason (3/1).
+Evidence of that is the betting markets with “Stage of Elimination” odds tabbing Nick Sirianni’s team at +650 (13/2) to win Super Bowl LX vs. +300 to miss the postseason (3/1).

 Currently, the Eagles are +340 (17/5) to exit on Wild Card Weekend or the divisional round.
 The team is +600 (6/1) to lose in the NFC Championship Game and +850 (17/2) to lose Super Bowl LX, meaning of they are in the big game again most believe the Eagles will win it again.